Brown stain on spark plug

-The yellow-brown stain on the spark plugs shown here is a “corona” stain.
+The yellow-brown stain on spark plugs is a “corona” stain.
 If can be dark brown, light brown, tan or even yellow.
 The corona stain forms between the metal spark plug shell and the bottom of the spark plug wire or COP coil boot.

 Corona can sometimes be observed in dark conditions as a slight blue light around the base of the spark plug.
 It may may a hissing sounds as opposed to a snap sound caused by flashover.